lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-28-beyond-carrot-and-stick.markdown

 #### 3. The greatest sources of motivation are intrinsic

 People are intrinsically motivated to achieve higher purpose (mastery, autonomy, self-actualisation).
-Higher motivation is not pursued unless lower needs are met, many of which are derived from pay, e.g. safety, living and physiological needs `Maslow’s hierarchy`
+Higher motivation is not pursued unless lower needs are met, many of which are derived from pay, e.g. safety, living and physiological needs `Maslow’s Hierarchy`

 #### 4. Withholding pay may prevent people from achieving purpose and mastery